 Beware of light beer.
 Beer drinkers, know this: the lighter the beer, the lower the alcohol content.
 That means you might find yourself drinking more of it, thus defeating the purpose of going light in the first place.
 Portion control is key when it comes to beer.

 Pace yourself.
-When ordering your beverage of choice, ask the bartender for a glass of water, and alternate between that and your drink.
+When drinking your beverage of choice, also grab a glass of water, and alternate between that and your drink.
 This is not only smart from an inebriation- and hangover-prevention standpoint, it will also just slow you down and prevent you from losing track of how many drinks you’ve had.
 (It might also help curb the urge to mindlessly pick at that bowl of chips and salsa.)

 Get Friendly With Food

 Swap in smashed black beans for some of the ground beef in your taco or burrito fillings to bulk it up.
 Black beans are low in fat, high in fibre, and have fewer SmartPoints values than regular ground beef.
-Simply ask your waiter for extra black beans instead.
-Or, if you’re not afraid of a little open-burrito surgery, do it yourself.
-Simply slice open the top of the tortilla (like a baked potato) and spread it apart.
 Pick and choose what to add and subtract and voila — your own, SmartPoints value-friendly burrito.

 Choose your meat carefully.
 Using lean ground beef or lean ground turkey instead of regular ground beef is a good idea, but be careful.
 “Plain ground turkey, as opposed to lean ground turkey or ground turkey breast, can have more fat and calories than lean ground beef,” Fink says.
-When you’re painting the town rojo this Cinco de Mayo, make sure the dish your server brings you is lean ground turkey.
-Better yet, to play it safe, just stick with beef.
+To play it safe, just stick with beef.
 At least you’ll know exactly what you’re eating.

 Use salsa instead of fatty salad dressings.
 It’s not Cinco de Mayo without salsa, right?
 Whether tomato-based or made with mango, it’s all veggies, so you can’t really go wrong here.